 Address: 610 Diamond St, San Diego, CA 92109

-The resort fee of a modest $18/night includes beach chair, umbrella, boogie board, and sand toy rentals, and two-hour beach cruiser rentals.
-Extras that guests can book include s’mores and in-room spa treatments.
+The modest resort fee includes beach chair, umbrella, boogie board, sand toy rentals, pool and beach towels, beverage refreshment station, daily fresh-baked cookies at 4 p.m., and two-hour beach cruiser rentals.
+There is also a fitness center.
+Underground parking is available for an additional fee.
+Extras that guests can book include in-room massage therapy treatments.

-They have a garage for self-parking.
-The fee is $28/night currently.
-I can speak from personal experience that the hotel has great customer service also.
-Free Wi-Fi is also available.
+They have a garage for self-parking for a fee.
+I can also speak from personal experience that this San Diego Pacific Beach hotel has great customer service from the front desk and beyond.
+Free Wi-Fi (in public areas) is also available.

 Powered by Hotels.com